shivaamm/shivaamm.github.io/README.md

 My services Box UI (corners rounded or slider instead of buttons) or may be carousel works fine Download Resume button on about me (on image hover) Project counter function not working properly
-To Add more projects into the gallery
+Add more projects into the gallery

 DESKTOP